CONDUCTING AT OSU

 » Paulus, S. - The Road Home

-- The applicant will conduct TWO WORKS with the OSU Concert Chorale for a 25-minute rehearsal.
+- The applicant will conduct TWO WORKS with the OSU Concert Chorale for a 20-minute rehearsal.
 (This group meets at 3:30 MTWR.)

 a.
 The first work is a performance-ready work by Concert Chorale.
 The applicant will conduct through the work without stop.
-This work will be assigned to the applicant by Dr. Stroope.
+This work will be assigned to the applicant.

 b.
 The second work is selected by the candidate in consultation with Dr. Stroope.
 The candidate will bring 50 copies of the work to the audition.
-It should be for mixed chorus (unaccompanied) and the applicant will teach one section (not an entire piece) to the Chorale.
+It should be for mixed chorus (unaccompanied) and the applicant will teach a portion (not an entire piece) to Chorale.
 The material taught should be contrasting.
 (For example, the "B" section might be highly rhythmic, and the "last section" might be expressive and legato.)

 c.
 The audition helps determine the conductor's communication skills, rehearsal pacing and efficiency, conducting gesture, knowledge of the mechanical aspects of the score, ability to solve rehearsal problems concisely and quickly, and general attitude and manner.